GreyCorbel/CosmosLite/README.md

 For Public client flow, authentication uses well-known ClientId for Azure Powershell by default, or you can use your app registered with your tenant, if you wish.

-For Confidential client flow, use own ClientId with Client Secret or Certificate.
+For Confidential client flow, use own ClientId with Client Secret or Certificate, or Azure Managed Identity when running in supported environment.

 For Azure Managed identity, supported environments are Azure VM and Azure App Service / App Function / Azure Automation - all cases with System Managed Identity and User-assigned Managed Identity.
 Arc-enabled server running out of Azure are also supported.

-Supported authentication flows for Public client are `Interactive` (via web view/browser) or `DeviceCode` (with code displayed on command line and authentication handled by user in independent browser session)
+Supported authentication flows for Public client are `Interactive` (via web view/browser), `DeviceCode` (with code displayed on command line and authentication handled by user in independent browser session), `WIA` (Windows integrated authentication with ADFS), or `WAM` (transparent Web Authentication Manager available on AAD joined machines)

 Authentication allows separate credentials for every Cosmos DB account, so in single script / powershell session, you can connect to multiple Cosmos DB accounts and databases with different credentials at the same time - just store connection returned by `Connect-Cosmos` command in variable and use it as needed.